edekadt/GlassHouse-Telemetry/README.md

 ```

 ## Usage
 GlassHouse works off of an internal single instance, so you don't need to worry about creating or deleting an object.
-Simply boot the system with GlassHouse::init() at the start of your program and close it at the end with GlassHouse::close().
+Simply boot the system with GlassHouse::init(...) at the start of your program and close it at the end with GlassHouse::close().
+The argument for the init(...) function is the url or directory (based on persistor used) at which to save the tracked results.

 By default, the system only collects two events: SESSION_START and SESSION_END; the start and end of the session.
 The base library also includes the GAME_START, GAME_END, LEVEL_START and LEVEL_END events, but it is down to the user when each of these events is sent.